yrto/typescript-academind/README.md

 printNumberOrString("olá");
 ```

 It's also possible to provide an alias to a (possibly complex) object type.
+This avoids unnecessary repetition.

 ```typescript
 type User = { name: string; age: number };